istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

 ### Destination rule overrides

-For backward compatability, you can still use destination rule to override the TLS configuration as before.
+For backward compatibility, you can still use destination rule to override the TLS configuration as before.
 For example, you can explicitly configure destination rule for `httpbin.foo` to enable mutual TLS explicitly